 Trendy Apartment Plants You Need

-Plants are a lively way to spruce up your apartment and provide fresh air to your space.
-Whether your home is well-lit or on the darker side— we’ve got the perfect plants for you.
+Plants offer a lively way to spruce up your apartment and provide fresh air to your space.
+Whether your home is well-lit or on the darker side, we collected the perfect plant options for you.
 Adding greenery to the tables and walls in your apartment creates a more welcoming feeling and brings life to a room.
-As interior designer Bailey Katherine said in our mini-interview series: “When you think you’ve added enough plants, add a few more.”
+As interior designer Bailey Katherine says in our mini-interview series: “When you think you’ve added enough plants, add a few more.”
 If you don’t have a green thumb, don’t fret.
-We have listed the most resilient and tolerant apartment plants for you to enjoy.
+Below, we listed the most resilient and tolerant apartment plants for you to enjoy.

 Looking for a home for your new plants?
-Reach out to AptAmigo to find your dream apartment completely stress-free!
-All you need to do is let us know what you’re looking for and we’ll do the rest!
+Reach out to AptAmigo to find your dream apartment completely stress-free.

 Best Apartment Plants